-When it comes to the actual recording, programming and scripting I barely look at competitor software pianos for reference.
+When it comes to the actual recording, programming and scripting I barely look at competitor software pianos as a reference.
 My principle is this: if I can imitate an instrument perfectly, within the limitation of the technology, I don’t need to look elsewhere.
 This sometimes annoys Nils; he thinks it’s wise to keep an eye on other people’s work for inspiration, so we don’t make anything outdated.
 But again, I’m not a typical developer, and prefer to do things my way.

 After the initial recordings, I was invited to travel with Ann and Alicia for some days while she was on tour in Europe.
 We would meet during the day, in a studio or hotel room to work on the prototype and discuss details.
-At this point we hadn’t decided how the product should be released.
+At this point, we hadn’t decided how the product should be released.

-The Funk Guitarist took 2 years, even though the initial concept took 20 minutes for me to write (we actually more or less used that one).
+The “Funk Guitarist” took two years, even though the initial concept took twenty minutes for me to write.
 It took more than a year until NI could hear and try the idea for real.
-We were close to giving up the project several times, as we pressed the Kontakt engine beyond its limitations very week.
+We were close to giving up on the project several times, as we pushed the Kontakt engine to its limits every week.
 We built a sequencer inside Kontakt and at some point we discovered we needed more than 120,000 zones to be able to do what we wanted.
-NI told us they could maybe expand Kontakt’s zones in the future but at this point we would just need to cut down on the amount we needed.
-I didn’t like that, haha.
+NI told us they could maybe expand Kontakt’s zones in the future but for now we just needed to cut down on the amount needed.
+I didn’t like that (laughs).
 So after a taking walk, I got the idea that we could cheat the system by putting multiple samples after each other.
-For example, I could put 20 samples in one zone and then use scripting to set start and end points of each slice.
+For example, I could put twenty samples in one zone and then use scripting to set the start and end points of each slice.
 This worked, so we could have our 120,000 samples with no problem.
-There were many things like this that happened, so it was 2 years of brains burning.
+There were many things like this that happened, so it was two years of racking of brains for solutions.

 Is there any reason why Scarbee has yet to move into the realm of drum instruments?

-The “Clavinet” is the least-selling product because it’s really a niche.
-However, it was one of the most difficult and time-consuming to create.
-But I love this one.
-The Funk Guitarist is the most advanced and difficult product to create, but it’s also the one that is closest to my vision: to give a musician super-powers.
-Of course, he will still need his ears and ideas, but he’ll be able to play like a pro with just 2 fingers.
-We basically give the user the result of 10-15 years of practice.
-And at the same time the product can teach you about how a guitar works, and can help you compose too.
-I really want to make more of these products in the future.
+The “Clavinet” is the least-selling product because it’s really a niche, even though it was one of the most time-consuming to make.
+The “Funk Guitarist” was the most advanced and difficult product to create, but it’s also the one that is closest to my vision: to give a musician super-powers.
+Of course, he still needs his ears and ideas, but he’ll be able to play like a pro with just two fingers.
+We basically give the user the result of ten to fifteen years of practice.

 These products are hard to make.
 When I give people a chance to look at my work, they’re always surprised by the complexity and all the hassle.
 It’s much harder to make than you think – and I have very high standards.